Horace Buddoo is an educator, speaker, & author.

 Horace is currently the director of the Growlight STEM Program at Breakthrough Miami.
 This organization uses a unique “students-teaching-students” model to create a rigorous, vibrant learning community, where highly motivated, traditionally underrepresented 5th-12th grade students are supported to achieve post-secondary success and emerging leaders are inspired to become the next generation of educators and advocates.

 Horace is a cum laude graduate of Florida International University in Miami, FL.
 He has Bachelor of Arts degrees in Sociology and Anthropology and a Master of Science degree in Curriculum and Instruction.
-He is currently pursuing his Educational Specialist degree in Educational Leadership.
+He also has an Educational Specialist degree in Educational Leadership.

 Horace has given numerous talks and led numerous workshops on teacher education.
 With a passion for success, helping others and making the world a better place, Horace Buddoo infuses these principles into his teaching, his speaking, and his educational consulting.